-The requirement for two independent chains of notification as mentioned in the second subsection, means that the alternative chains of notification should be independent from the primary chain of notification as regards power supply and availability during hazard and accident situations, including being resistant against the design accidental loads/actions in a defined period of time.
+The requirement for at least two independent chains of notification as mentioned in the second subsection, implies that the alternative (secondary) chains of notification shall be independent from the primary chain of notification as regards power supply and availability during hazard and accident situations, including being resistant against the dimensioning established accidental loads/actions in a defined period of time.
 Permanent communication systems such as fibre optic cables, radio lines or satellite systems should be used if the position of the facility makes this possible.
 If two independent chains of notification through permanent communication connections cannot be realised, one of the permanent communication connections should be replaced by communication through the maritime mobile service.